laravel/nova-docs/4.0/resources/relationships.md

 ## Creating Inline Relations

-When `BelongsTo` or `MorphTo` relationship fields are shown on a resource create or update page, you have the ability to create the related resource inline in a modal window without leaving the current view.
+For convenience, When `BelongsTo` or `MorphTo` relationship fields are shown on a resource create or update page, you may create the related resource inline via a modal window without leaving the creation / update page:

 ![Creating Inline Relations](./img/inline-relations.png)

-To enable this behavior, chain the `showCreateRelationButton` method onto the field's definition:
+To enable this functionality, invoke the `showCreateRelationButton` method when defining the relationship field:

 ```php
 BelongsTo::make('User')->showCreateRelationButton(),
 ```

-You may also pass a callback method to conditionally show the inline creation button:
+You may also pass a closure to the `showCreateRelationButton` method to conditionally determine if inline resource creation should be enabled:

 ```php
 BelongsTo::make('User')->showCreateRelationButton(function ($request) {